 Never leave home without the items on the essential backpacking checklist.
 Whether your backpacking trip is for a day, a week, or multi-day backpacking trips, these are the ten essential backpacking gear that should always be in your backpack.
 The details vary according to the trip; a day hike may only require the lightweight gear on the essentials list.

 - Navigation.
-A personal locator beacon (PLB), paper map, and compass should be sufficient for a short trip, and the GPS device and altimeter become essential on longer trips.
+A personal locator beacon (PLB), paper map, and compass should be sufficient navigational help for a short trip, but the satellite GPS device and altimeter become essential on longer trips.
 Some GPS hiking trail apps work in areas where there is no cell service.

 - First Aid Kit.
 Remember foot care, bear spray if backpacking in bear country, and insect repellent as required for the area you’ll be hiking.

 - Knife or Multi-Tool.
 Also, include a gear repair kit.

 - Firestarter.
 Waterproof matches, reliable lighter, or tinder are a must for overnight campsites; a camp stove is convenient on short trips but essential for extended periods.
 It’s good to have a backup firestarter.

 - Shelter or Camping Gear.
 Always carry some sort of shelter, even if it is light emergency bivy.
 It makes a huge difference to sleep comfortably and to be protected against the elements at night.

 - Extra Water.
 Take extra water, food, and clothes than the minimum expectation.
 Pack a type of water filter; you don’t want to drink unfiltered water from unknown water sources.